 So, macarons are famously infamous for being the trickiest cookies to make… And I can’t help but agree.
 I have made these around 5-6 times, all ending up in big failures.
 Flat, no feet, cracked top, spread out feet you name it!
 I have had all the macaron disasters.
 So after a lot of note taking and trials, I finally got the hang of it (I hope!).
-Here I have listed the recipe and steps, but I promise I will post a fully detailed guide to perfect macarons very soon with a step by step picture guide.
+Here I have listed the recipe and steps, but for a fully detailed guide to perfect macarons click here.

 I can assure you one thing, you may have issues in nailing these cookies the first time because of the already existing stigma around it.
 But don’t worry, you’ll get there.
 I promise.